daniellegruber/ts-traversal/README.md

 end
 ```

+## 1. Identify custom functions
-1. identifyCustomFunctions.ts identifies myfun1 as a custom function and thus returns the following "dictionary:"
+identifyCustomFunctions.ts identifies myfun1 as a custom function and thus returns the following "dictionary:"

+## 2. Type inference
-2. typeInference.ts
+typeInference.ts
 1. The program encounters the assignment statement `A = ...` in lines 1-2.
-      - Since the RHS is of type `g.SyntaxType.Matrix`,
+  - We call `inferType` on the RHS node.
+Since the RHS is of type `g.SyntaxType.Matrix`, no recursion is needed and we return the defining features of the matrix node: `[type, ndim, dim, ismatrix,ispointer, isstruct, custom_functions]`.
-      - `var_types` is thus updated to the following:
+  - We update `var_types` with a new entry, the variable being the LHS of the assignment statement and all of its features being those received from the call to `inferType` on the RHS node:
     ```typescript
     {
       name: 'A',